Shikakiben/AM-GUI/README.md

 ## Requirements (manual installation)

 - [Node.js](https://nodejs.org/) (>=20, 22 recommended)
-- [AM](https://github.com/ivan-hc/AM) installed and available in your system PATH

-*Electron, npm, node-pty, undici, etc. are installed automatically via `npm install`.*

-### Native modules (node-pty): required build tools
+if you d'ont have it on your package manager see: https://nodejs.org/fr/download

-you may need to install the following build tools (for git and maybe more):
+- you may need to install the following build tools

-- **Debian/Ubuntu**:
+ **Debian/Ubuntu**:
    ```bash
    sudo apt install build-essential python3 make gcc g++
    ```
-- **Fedora**:
+ **Fedora**:
    ```bash
    sudo dnf install @development-tools python3
    ```

-On most development machines, these tools are already present.
-If you get a compilation error during `npm install` , install the tools for your distribution as shown above.

 ---

 ## Installation